goodguyry/postcss-tidy-columns/README.md

 ## Tidy Functions

-These functions are provided for incorporating the `tidy-` properties' output without using the properties.
+These functions are provided for incorporating the `tidy-` properties' output without using the properties themselves.
 These can be used on their own or nested inside a `calc()` function, and allow for more control over the declarations added by the plugin.

 When using these functions, **the `siteMax`-based static value will not be output**.
 Use the `tidy-span-full()` and `tidy-offset-full()` functions to set the static `span` and `offset` widths, respectively.